krrish-kohli/Wordle-python/README.md

 # Wordle - Python

 ## Description
-Wordle - CECS 174 Edition is a Python console-based game where players guess a secret 5-letter word within a specified number of attempts.
+Wordle is a Python console-based game where players guess a secret 5-letter word within a specified number of attempts.
 The game provides feedback on the correctness of each guess, indicating correct letters in the correct position and correct letters in the wrong position.

 ## Features
 - User input for the secret word and number of attempts allowed.